djeada/Parallel-And-Concurrent-Programming/README.md

 When in multithreaded program, the result is depndend on the order in which the threads are executed, then we refer to that stuation as 'race condition'.

 Why does it happen?
-By defualt threads switch preemptively (you don't control it, the os can switch the thread execution at any time.
+By defualt threads switch preemptively (you don't control when the threads switch, the os can make the switch at any time).
 This is useful since you don't have to manually code where the task should switch.
 The tradeoff of this convenience is that you must presume that a switch will occur at an inconvenient moment.

 When many threads use the same resources, the scenario becomes increasingly dangerous.
 Given the following: